 - Your maintenance routine may not be regular enough yet

-- Mechanical filtration – This physically removes large particulate waste from the water – Protein Skimmers, filter socks, floss, and sponges do this.
+- Mechanical Filtration – This physically removes large particulate waste from the water – Protein Skimmers, filter socks, floss, and sponges do this.

 When your biological filtration is new it has not had time to grow enough bacteria to process the waste.
 It needs time to grow every time you add a new fish to your aquarium – Hence why you never add lots of fish in one go.

 Your aquarium needs to reach a balance of bio-load and bacteria to process it.
 When your bio-load overwhelms your bacteria this is when you get high Ammonia, Nitrite & Nitrates usually leading to fish and or coral death.

 Although you may not realize this but water temperature plays a huge role in how much oxygen it can store.
 The warmer the temperature, the less oxygen it can hold.